Rizin Fighting Federation

-Rizin Fighting Federation (stylised as RIZIN FIGHTING FEDERATION and also known as Rizin FF) is a Japanese mixed martial arts organization created in 2015 by the former Pride Fighting Championships and Dream Stage Entertainment president Nobuyuki Sakakibara.
+Rizin Fighting Federation (stylised in all caps and also known as Rizin FF) is a Japanese mixed martial arts organization created in 2015 by the former Pride Fighting Championships and Dream Stage Entertainment president Nobuyuki Sakakibara.

-Founded to be the spiritual successor of Pride FC and Dream, Rizin carries much of the philosophy and ambition of its two predecessors: its events are promoted as larger-than-life events with elaborate opening ceremonies and fighter entrances, its matches are fought in a roped ring and it has a ruleset inherited from Pride and Dream.
+Founded to be the spiritual successor of Pride FC,Hero's and Dream, Rizin carries much of the philosophy and ambition of its two predecessors: its events are promoted as larger-than-life events with elaborate opening ceremonies and fighter entrances, its matches are fought in a roped ring and it has a ruleset inherited from Pride and Dream.
 The organization also promotes "Grand Prix", single-elimination tournaments where fighters have to fight multiple opponents in the same night.
 Rizin is considered Japan's top MMA promotion.

-Rizin has also promoted kickboxing matches, with two "Grand Prix" tournaments in 2017 and 2021.
+Besides MMA, Rizin events also occasionally contain other combat sport bouts, the promotion promoted kickboxing — with two "Grand Prix" tournaments in 2017 and 2021. — submission grappling, boxing and bare-knuckle boxing matches.

 The promotion's name is a combination of "Raijin", the Japanese god of lightning; the word "rising", meaning "to prosper and thrive"; and the letter, 'Z', meaning "ultimate".